juanparati/RDAPLib/README.md

     $domain = $rdap->domainLookup('google.com');
     echo $rdap->links[0]->asLink();

 It's possible to replace the current models with your own custome models.
-In order achieve it a custom ModelMapper is required.
+In order achieve that a custom ModelMapper is required.

 Example: